Lucggon/backendDevTest/readme.md

 ```
     sh init.sh
 ```
-- it delete target folder it's exist, run ./mvnw install and build and run Docker image with docker-compose.
+- It deletes target folder if it's exist, then run ./mvnw install and build, after this, it runs Docker image with docker-compose.

 2. Execute maven install, run and build Docker image
 ```